 quantities that match your circumstances (i.e. - activity level and

-calories from carbohydrates.
-But clearly he had enormous energy demands he
+from carbohydrates.
+But clearly they have enormous energy demands they have

 lifestyle usually shoot for about 50% of their intake of food in the form

 of carbohydrates.
 I think someone with diabetes could eat less, maybe as